duartegroup/Het-retro/README.md

-# Carbohydrate Transformer
+# Heterocycle Retrosynthesis

-This repo complements the ["Transfer learning enables the molecular transformer to predict regio-and stereoselective reactions on carbohydrates"](https://www.nature.com/articles/s41467-020-18671-7) publication.
+This repo contains models from paper ...

 ## Requirements